Here is the listing of C programming examples on Mathematical Functions:

 4. C Examples on Statistical Properties

-The following section contains programs which calculate the summation of first N natural numbers, determines if the given number is prime or not, finds the prime numbers in a given range, calculates the given polynomial equation and evaluates the mean, variance & standard deviation.Mean is the average of the given numbers, Variance is the average of the squared differences from the mean and standard deviation is a measure of how spread out numbers are.
+The C programs in this section calculate the summation of first N natural numbers, determines if the given number is prime or not, finds the prime numbers in a given range, calculates the given polynomial equation and evaluates the mean, variance & standard deviation.Mean is the average of the given numbers, Variance is the average of the squared differences from the mean and standard deviation is a measure of how spread out numbers are.

 5. C Examples on Power and Factorial of a Number

 Multiplying a number by itself gives the power of a number.
 A factorial is a function that multiplies a number by every number below it.
-The following programs compute the power and factorial of a given number using recursion and also displays the multiplication table.
+The C programs in this section compute the power and factorial of a given number using recursion and also displays the multiplication table.

 6. C Examples on Summation of a Series

 A sequence is an ordered list of numbers.
 The sum of the terms of a sequence is called a series.
 The C programs in this section calculate the sum of a particular given series.
 It also calculates the sum of a A.P Series, G.P Series and H.P Series.
 A number sequence in which the difference between the consecutive terms is constant is called Arithmetic Progression and the sum of a finite arithmetic progression is called Arithmetic Series.
 A number sequence in which the ratio of the consecutive terms is constant is called Geometric Progression and the sum of a finite geometric progression is called Geometric Series.
 Harmonic Progression is the reciprocal of Arithmetic Progression.